opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/litellm/build-a-unified-llm-gateway-with-litellm-on-cce.md

 ---
 id: litellm
 title: Build a Unified LLM Gateway with LiteLLM on CCE
-tags: [cce, llm, litellm, ollama, openwebui, ai]
+tags: [cce, sfs, sfs-turbo, llm, litellm, ollama, openwebui, ai]
 ---

 # Build a Unified LLM Gateway with LiteLLM on CCE